 What is GSF campaigning for?

-The GSF is campaigning on the issues that most effect shippers, namely competitive and efficient shipping markets by all modes to improve the performance of shippers’ logistics and supply chains.
+GSF is campaigning on the issues that most affect shippers, including competitive and efficient shipping markets by all modes to improve the performance of shippers’ logistics and supply chains.
 We are therefore campaigning for:

 Regulatory reform in ocean transportation in Asia and North America

 Board and Secretariat of the Global Shippers' Forum

 The Global Shippers' Forum Board is made up of Directors elected by GSF members at the Annual General Meeting.
-The Board is responsible for supervision of the management of the GSF, including its finances and corporate governance and overall mission and pupose.
+The Board is responsible for supervision of the management of GSF, including its finances and corporate governance and overall mission and pupose.

 GSF Board of Directors

-President, Canadian Industrial Transportation Association (CITA) Chairman of the Board of Directors
+Chairman, Sri Lankan Shippers' Council Chairman of the GSF Board of Directors

-If you are a shipper, whether small, medium or large with cargo flows of truly global dimensions you can become involved in the Global Shippers' Forum (GSF).
-You can do that by being a member of the various national and regional organisations in the membership of the GSF.
+If you are a shipper (importer or exporter) organising the movement of goods around the world you can become involved in the Global Shippers' Forum (GSF) by joining one of the national or regional organisations in membership of GSF.